anewman88/liri-node-app/README.md

 ```

 ## Running The Program from the BASH command line.
-In the project directory, the program can be executed at the command line in two ways.
+In the project directory, the program can be executed at the command line in two ways:

 ### User Prompt
 The program can be run as follows and will prompt the user for input.